eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-custom-plugin-api.md

 The plugin API provider is executed on the respective plugin host to add your custom API object and namespaces.
 Add `@theia/plugin-ext` as a dependency in your `package.json`.
-If your plugin is contributing API to headless plugins, then add the `@theia/plugin-ext-headless` package as a dependency.
+If your plugin is contributing API to headless plugins, then you also need to add the `@theia/plugin-ext-headless` package as a dependency.

 Example Foo Plugin API provider.
 Here we see that it provides the same API initialized by the same script to both backend plugins that are frontend-connection-scoped and to headless plugins.